awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/reports-and-data-feed.md

  The reports are released on a regular cadence \(daily, weekly, or monthly\) with each report having fixed data fields\.
 The reports are delivered as CSV\-formatted files, and you receive email notification when new reports are available\.
 You can use key fields to track entries across the various reports from purchase to payment\.
 You can also use API calls to retrieve sections of reports as a data set that is delivered to an Amazon S3 bucket that you configure\.
 Notification of data delivery into your S3 bucket comes as an Amazon SNS notification\.
 The data feed function enables you to receive a CSV\-formatted file each day with more detailed information about your customer\.
 The information is potentially sensitive, so the S3 bucket that the file is delivered to must be encrypted\.
 Amazon SNS is also used to notify you when data is delivered to your encrypted S3 bucket\.

 Here are some key points about reports:
-+  There are seven reports, or if you're participating in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md), there are eight
++  There are seven reports \(eight if you're participating in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\)\.
-+  The reports are generated daily, weekly, or monthly, depending on the report
++  The reports are generated daily, weekly, or monthly, depending on the report\.
-+  All reports are generated at 00:00 UTC and cover through 24:00 UTC of the previous day
++  All reports are generated at 00:00 UTC and cover through 24:00 UTC of the previous day\.
-+  All reports are generated as \.csv files
++  All reports are generated as \.csv files\.
-+  You can download a set of sample reports: [AWS Marketplace \- Seller Reporting Examples\.zip](https://s3.amazonaws.com/awsmp-loadforms/AWS+Marketplace+-+Seller+Reporting+Examples.zip)
++  You can download a set of sample reports: [AWS Marketplace \- Seller Reporting Examples\.zip](https://s3.amazonaws.com/awsmp-loadforms/AWS+Marketplace+-+Seller+Reporting+Examples.zip)\.

  AWS Marketplace provides as much data as possible while adhering to the Amazon standards and tenets for protecting customer data\.
 To protect customer privacy and trust, in most cases we don't share personally identifiable information \(PII\)\.